RenderKit/openpgl/doc/compilation.md

 -   Open PGL depends on TBB, which is available at the [TBB GitHub repository](https://github.com/oneapi-src/oneTBB).

-Depending on your Linux distribution you can install these dependencies using `yum` or `apt-get`.
+Depending on your Linux distribution, you can install these dependencies using `yum` or `apt-get`.
 Some of these packages might already be installed or might have slightly different names.

 CMake Superbuild
 ----------------